felixlopz/hubrise-test-task/content/apps/orderline/en/overview.md

 - Online ordering solutions for online stores and restaurants.
 - Food Ordering and Delivery Platforms.
 - On-site self-ordering kiosks.
-- Digital menus available at the client’s table.
+- Digital menus available at the client's table.

 OrderLine is available on computers, tablets and smartphones.